Together, we can stop the cycle of violence.

 Child maltreatment and domestic violence are often interconnected.
 Both forms of violence are complicated.
 This is not a simple problem and cannot be fixed by a simple, single solution.
 Left untreated, trauma results in increased social and health issues, including increased rates of cancer, heart disease, drug addiction, continued victimization, shortened life expectancy, and more.

 Our approach to prevention is multi-layered, addressing concerns with individuals, organizations, public policies, and society as a whole.
 Preventing trauma - or identifying and addressing it as early as possible - can have a significant impact, not only on the victim and family, but on our entire community.

 Learn more about what you can do to help build resilience.

-What if... your chid was faced with an unsafe situation?
+What if... your child was faced with an unsafe situation?
 Would they know how to respond?
 Would they tell you what happened?
-As parents, we always hope that we have appropriately prepared our children to handle life's curve balls, but you might be surprised with what your child does and doesn't understand.
+As parents, we always hope that we have adequately prepared our children to handle life's curve balls, but you might be surprised with what your child does and doesn't understand.

 Our What If...?
 Card sets are designed as a tool for adults to use with children, to help you gauge your child's understanding of a situation, and help them learn how to respond.
 The sets are versioned to cover topics that are relevant to the children at various levels of age development.

 Awareness and Education are the first steps to preventing abuse.